cap-js/docs/java/persistence-services.md

 7. Sorting of character-based columns is never locale-specific but if any locale is specified in the context of a query then case insensitive sorting is performed.
 8. Views in SQLite are read-only.
 However, the CAP Java SDK supports some views to be updatable as described [here](query-execution#updatable-views).
 9. Foreign key constraints are supported, but disabled by default.
 To activate the feature using JDBC URL, append the `foreign_keys=on` parameter to the connection URL, for example, `url=jdbc:sqlite:file:testDb?mode=memory&foreign_keys=on`.
 For more information, visit the [SQLite Foreign Key Support](https://sqlite.org/foreignkeys.html) in the official documentation.
-10. CAP delivers an enhancement to support regular expressions in the SQLite via Java implementation.
+10. CAP enables regular expressions on SQLite via a Java implementation.
 The matching behaviour is an equivalent of the `Matcher.find()` call for the given pattern.

 ## Datasources